Guide to Grow Coleus Indoors

-Coleus is a vibrant plant celebrated for its strikingly colorful foliage, which adds a bold pop of personality to any space.
+A vibrant plant celebrated for its strikingly colorful foliage, Coleus adds a bold pop of personality to any space.
 While it’s often grown as an outdoor annual due to its sensitivity to frost, Coleus is equally suited to life as an indoor houseplant.
 Unlike its outdoor counterparts, which typically last a single season, indoor Coleus can be treated as a perennial, living for several years with the right care.
+This Garden Blog will explain how to grow and care for Coleus indoors, so you can enjoy its bold, colorful foliage season after season.

 Why Grow Coleus Indoors?